andywiecko/Majoranapp/README.md

 ### Run

-I have prepared input script what is the next step?
+What is the next step after prepared input script?
 To run the simulation for the selected `input_script.json`, type

 ```bash